DFE-Digital/get-help-with-tech/docs/support/add_missing_school.md

 This will create the school based on the attributes in the `DataStage::School`.
 If the responsible body has answered the 'who will order' question, this will also create `preorder_information` and a `std_device_allocation` with a zero allocation.

+## When the school has predecessor school(s)

-Check whether the school was added as the result of a 'closing' and 'reopening' an existing school that may already have an allocation
+Check whether the school was added as the result of a 'closing' and 'reopening' an existing school (e.g. academy conversion or amalgamation) that may already have had an allocation

 ```ruby
 [3] pry(main)> ss.school_links